 Find Mental Health + Addiction Treatment in Tampa

 Life with poor mental health limits a person.
 They often find it hard to take care of themselves and to live a full life.
-Tampa Bay Recovery Center has several options for proven treatment for mental illness.
-Our outpatient plans teach you to understand exactly what your mental health diagnosis is and how to treat it.
+Tampa Bay Recovery Center has several options for proven dual diagnosis treatment in Tampa.
+Ouroutpatient rehab in Tampa teaches you to understand exactly what your mental health diagnosis is and how to treat it.
 From there, better mental health is in your grasp.
 Visit our admissions page to find out how our programs work.
 We can answer any questions you have.